DIRECTLab/carla-energy-consumption/docs/carla_unreal5_notes.md

 * Well, I was able to correctly generate a chargers csv for the town 10 map with this command.
 THat is progess.
   * `python junction_chargers_all.py --power 100000.0 --efficiency 0.95 -m Town10HD_Opt 2 1 testing-chager-creation`
+  * I did delete the files I created as I did not want to save them.
+Can add create again later.
 * But even though it regenerated based off of the UE5 version of map 10 the charger boxes are still in the ground weirdly.
   * Will need to look at the actual calculations for the Z-coordinate of teh chargers.
 * I messed with some of the values, maybe I can mess with the values of one and see how to get it right.
 Also need to check out how the z-coordinate is generated.